-Element A. Coastal Forest Carbon Management-Silviculture Pre-Commercial Thinning (PCT) and Commercial Thinning (CT)
+Element A. Coastal Forest Carbon Management-Silviculture Pre-Commercial Thinning and Commercial Thinning

 There are two GHG-related benefits for this element.
 The first comes from the beneficial re-use of silviculture removals as an energy source, which would offset fossil-based energy use.
 The second relates to the additional timber that would be available for use in durable wood products as a result of the PCT activity.
-Information from the TWG indicates that there would be additional timber suitable for carbon durable products available following a 70-yr rotation as compared to a BAU scenario where no silviculture is performed.
+Information from the TWG indicates that there would be additional timber suitable for carbon durable products available following a 70-year rotation, as compared with a BAU scenario, where no silviculture is performed.
 Each of these benefits is addressed separately below.
 For the second benefit, the annual GHG benefit (additional CO2 sequestered for future timber harvest) is not included in the summary of benefits above, since these reductions will only be realized at the time of harvest (70 years or more into the future).

-Business as Usual (BAU).
-Business as usual (BAU) for the coastal temperate rainforest of Southeast Alaska was defined by the two 50 year long-term timber contracts between the Tongass National Forest (TNF) and the two pulp companies in the late 1950's and early 1960s.
-BAU evolved into a treatment of even aged regeneration harvest, i.e. clear cutting, with no subsequent silviculture treatments.
-This model is designed to produce fiber for pulp production in the most cost effective manner.
+Business as Usual.
+BAU for the coastal temperate rainforest of southeast Alaska was defined by the two 50-year long-term timber contracts between the Tongass National Forest (TNF) and the two pulp companies in the late 1950s and early 1960s.
+BAU evolved into a treatment of evenaged regeneration harvest-i.e., clear cutting, with no subsequent silviculture treatments.
+This model is designed to produce fiber for pulp production in the most cost-effective manner.
 Natural regeneration stocking following this harvest is typically thousands of trees per acre, and the TNF in accordance with national forest policy established rotation age at approximately 90 years in accordance with the National Forest Management Act requirements that harvest not occur prior to the culmination of mean annual increment (CMAI).
-The Alaska Native Claims Settlement Act (ANCSA) was passed in 1971 and authorized formation of Alaska Native Corporations (ANC).
-Southeast Alaska ANC began receiving entitled ANCSA lands in the 1980s and soon thereafter commenced timber harvest operations.
-Even aged regeneration harvest was practiced exclusively on these lands until the 1990's and the BAU model did not prescribe any subsequent silviculture.
-But rotation age for these lands was not constrained by CMAI and was driven by the economic rotation.
-Under this circumstance rotation age is shorter, approximately age 50.
+The Alaska Native Claims Settlement Act (ANCSA) was passed in 1971 and authorized formation of Alaska Native Corporations (ANCs).
+Southeast Alaska ANC began receiving entitled ANCSA lands in the 1980s, and soon thereafter commenced timber harvest operations.
+Even-aged regeneration harvest was practiced exclusively on these lands until the 1990s, and the BAU model did not prescribe any subsequent silviculture.
+But rotation age for these lands was not constrained by CMAI, and was driven by the economic rotation.
+Under this circumstance, rotation age is shorter, approximately age 50.

-Re-Use of Silviculture Removals for Energy.
+Re-use of Silviculture Removals for Energy.
 Silviculture removals are divided between biomass from PCT and biomass from CT due to differential costs and practical and technical constraints associated with recovery of this material and different outcomes.

-&lt;sup>13 Rotation Age is the time it takes to grow the next crop of trees in other words the time between the first harvest and the next harvest
+&lt;sup>13 Rotation age is the time it takes to grow the next crop of trees-in other words, the time between the first harvest and the next harvest.

-&lt;sup>14 Culmination of Mean Annual Increment is the age at which the rate of growth among a stand of trees peaks and after which annual growth remains level or declines.
+&lt;sup>14 Culmination of mean annual increment is the age at which the rate of growth among a stand of trees peaks, and after which annual growth remains level or declines.

-Precommercial Thinning.
-For PCT the estimated theoretical biomass removed in 2025 through implementation of this policy was noted on Table 1 at the front of this appendix.
-For use in policy options that require biomass, including FAW-2, the TWG assumes that the biomass would only be available at an extraordinarily high cost.
+Pre-commercial Thinning.
+For PCT, the estimated theoretical biomass removed in 2025 through implementation of this policy was noted in Table H-1 at the front of this appendix.
+For use in policy recommendations that require biomass, including FAW-2, the TWG assumes that the biomass would only be available at an extraordinarily high cost.
 The policy design calls for 4,000 acres of PCT in 2010; 8,000-10,000 acres annually by 2015; and then maintaining 6,000 acres of PCT annually from 2025 onward.
 It is assumed that these goals are incremental to any BAU PCT activity in the coastal forest.
-Table 1-1 provides a summary of coastal forest inventory data from the US Forest Service.
+Table H-3 provides a summary of coastal forest inventory data from the USFS.